hassanhibbert/validate-manager/README.md

 [Download Project Files Here](https://github.com/hassanhibbert/validate-manager/archive/master.zip)

-Or download from npm
+This project is also available on npm.

 `npm install validate-manager --save`

 Load the script into your page.
-Set the `formElement` property to the forms name property.
+Add a `data-vm` validate attribute to your form element (List of attribute methods below).
+Pass the form name to `ValidateManager('formname')`.
 Then call the `validate` method.

 Sample styles for error messages can be found in the demo/css directory of the project.